dict2css

 Changed in version 0.2.0: Added support for media at-rules.

-dump(styles, fp, *, indent='\t', trailing_semicolon=False, indent_closing_brace=False, minify=False)[source]
+dump(styles, fp, *, indent='\t', trailing_semicolon=False, indent_closing_brace=False, minify=False, sort_keys=False, check_circular=True, none_style='none')[source]

 Construct a style sheet from a dictionary and write it to fp.